adrianhuebner/adriahuebner.github.io/README.md

 # Welcome to My Learning Journal
 ## In this journal, I will be recording information that I learn while attending Code Fellows.

 My name is Adrian Huebner, I currently work at Starbucks and am furthering my education by attending Code Fellows.
-In my spare time where I am not making coffee or studying or tutoring my stuborn godchild, I am reading a book from my vast libray.
+In my spare time when I am not making coffee :coffee: :tea: or studying :school_satchel: or tutoring my stuborn :unamused: godchild, I am reading a book :book: from my vast libray.

 Link to my profile: https://github.com/adrianhuebner

 ### 17 June 2019 --Growth Mindset Thinking---